 Angoori Rasmalai :

 sharing the step by step recipe of how to make soft angoori rasmalai.
-Rasmalai is a royal sweet often served in weddings and eaten on special occasions.
+Rasmalai is a royal sweet often served at weddings and eaten on special occasions.
 I know I already have a rasmalai recipe on my blog.
-However, I thought of making a separate post to talk about how to make perfectly soft rasmalais at home.
+However, I thought of making a separate post to talk about how to make perfectly soft ras malai at home.
 I hope it will be of some help to the readers.f

-I learnt this sweet when we were posted to Kolkata from one of my friend’s mom.
+I learnt this sweet when we were posted to Kolkata by one of my friend’s moms.
 She used to make excellent Bengali sweets made out of chena.
 Chum-chum, Rosogolla, baked rasgulla, chena murki and best was Rasgulla pudding.
 Rasmalai and Sandesh are my favourites.

-My husband has always been a big admirer of indian dessert recipes. perhaps he developed this taste for creamy based sweets during his degree times.
-As a matter of fact, he is so much addicted to sweets that he needs a dessert shot immediately after meal. rasmalai is one such dessert which we prepare quite often.
+My husband has always been a big admirer of Indian dessert recipes. perhaps he developed this taste for creamy based sweets during his degree times.
+As a matter of fact, he is so addicted to sweets that he needs a dessert shot immediately after a meal. rasmalai is one such dessert which we prepare quite often.

-After making Angoori Rasmalai recipe almost 20th times, I gain the confidence to explain the step by step recipes to my readers.
+After making the Angoori Rasmalai recipe for almost the 20th time, I gain the confidence to explain the step by step recipes to my readers.
 I am sure you all will love it and make it easily after following the steps.
-It is the simple three step process curdling the milk to make chena, make chena balls and boil them in sugar water and finally soak them in thickened milk
+It is the simple three-step process of curdling the milk to make chena, making chena balls, boiling them in sugar water and finally soaking them in thickened milk

 To Curdle The Milk:

 So the first step here is to curdle the milk this is the most important part of the recipe according to my aunty.
 So I explain it with steps for that